 AB 1788 is important to Griffith Park wildlife, as well as ALL wildlife in our neighborhoods.
 Rodenticides (rat poisons) designed to kill rodents are poisoning California’s native wildlife.
 Rodenticides are consumed by rats, which in turn are consumed by other wildlife, resulting in secondary poisoning and contamination going up the food chain.
 Rodenticide poisoning is widespread.
 A recent analysis of 11 studies found that more than 85% of California mountain lions and bobcats are exposed, and these species reside in Griffith Park.

-CALL NOW to leave a short voice message of SUPPORT to the chair and your district representative!
+CALL NOW to leave a short voice message of SUPPORT to your district representative!

 Attached is the list of representatives that need to hear from you!

 Autumn Burke / Inglewood (916) 319-2062 or (310) 412-6400

 Ian Calderon / Whittier/Norwalk (916) 319-2057 or (562) 692-5858